DianaZagirova/download_agent/README.md

 > 📝 **Status:** The current pipeline has already surfaced **108,000+ unique records**, forming a rich base for downstream filtering and analysis.

+> ⚠️ **Note on Main Database:** The production database (`paper_collection/data/papers.db`) is excluded from the repository due to its large size (several GB).
+The database follows the schema documented below and contains 108,000+ papers with full metadata, citations, and full text where available.
+For testing and examples, use the demo script which creates a separate test database, or see `data/example_papers.json` for sample records.

 ---

 ## 🚀 Quick Start